dymmond/esmerald/docs/application/applications.md

 ## Accessing the state from the application instance

-The state can be access via `request` when it's available.
+The state can be access via `request` when it is available.

 Example: